Markov Gap and Bound Entanglement in Haar Random State: Proofs for Weakly Non-Zero Markov Gap

-\begin{corollary} With respect to Haar measure, the state $\ket{\psi_{ABC}}$ with weakly non-zero Markov gap almost surely has an entanglement undistillable state, i.e. bound entangled $\mathrm{BND}_{\mathrm{marg}}$ or separable $\mathrm{SEP}_{\mathrm{marg}}$, as one of its marginal states with only finite exceptions, and the state $\ket{\psi}$ with strongly non-zero Markov gap almost surely has NPT states $\mathrm{NPT}_{\mathrm{marg}}$ as all of its marginal states with only finite exceptions, in the thermodynamic limit
+\begin{corollary} With respect to Haar measure, the state $\ket{\psi_{ABC}}$ with weakly nonzero Markov gap almost surely has an entanglement undistillable state, i.e. bound entangled $\mathrm{BND}_{\mathrm{marg}}$ or separable $\mathrm{SEP}_{\mathrm{marg}}$, as one of its marginal states with only finite exceptions, and the state $\ket{\psi}$ with strongly nonzero Markov gap almost surely has NPT states $\mathrm{NPT}_{\mathrm{marg}}$ as all of its marginal states with only finite exceptions in the thermodynamic limit

 \end{corollary}

 \begin{proof} Let $A$ denote some events on the states in Haar ensemble.
 Then, in the region $n_{\max}<3/4$, the probability of event $A$ is

 with Theorem~\ref{theorem: Markov_gap}.
 For tripartite Haar random state, we denote $C$ as the largest subsystem, $n_C = n_{\max}$, and $A$ as the smallest subsystem, $n_A = n_{\min}$.
 In particular, since both the thresholds for separability and PPT